uholeschak/ediabaslib/docs/Replace_Elm327_Wifi_Mini_Firmware.md

 ## Step3: Hotspot mode
 Basically the ESP8266 could be configured via the web interface to automatically connect to an Android hotspot.
-If DeepOBD is working in hotspot mode (Hotspot active and WiFi off), the assigned adapter IP address could be specified the app menu.
+If _[Deep OBD app](Deep_OBD_for_BMW_and_VAG.md)_ is working in hotspot mode (Hotspot active and WiFi off), the adapter IP assigned by the Android hotspot must be specified the app menu.
+Automatic detection of the adapter IP is not possible in this mode.
+You could see the devices connected to the Android hotspot in the Android hotspot menu.